billthefarmer/editor/README.md

 file.

-There is one button, which will save the file if it has been modified and return to the previous app, or else will just return.
-If you touch the back button, and the file has been modified, you will be prompted whether you want to exit, else the editor will just return.
+There is one button, which will save the file if it has been modified and exit to the previous app, or else will just exit.
+If you touch the back button, and the file has been modified, you will be prompted whether you want to exit, else the editor will just exit.

+You do not need this app if you have [Diary](https://github.com/billthefarmer/diary) installed.
+There is a similar editor built in.